FarPerformance/UniversalRomSorter/README.md

-# UniversalRomSorter
+# Universal ROM Sorter
-A script to sort No-Intro and Redump sets into organized folders.
+A tool to sort No-Intro and Redump sets into organized folders.

-The script exists in two versions, one written in PowerShell and one written in AutoIt.
-Both scripts are identical in the way they function and have only minor differences.
-The AutoIt version is used to compile the release .exe file.

 ```
 Usage:    urs.exe [rom directory]